insin/nwb/docs/guides/ReactComponents.md

 This HTML report is handy for finding out what your tests *aren't* covering, and deciding which uncovered areas you'd feel more comfortable having some tests for.

-### Continous Integration (CI) Testing
+### Continuous Integration (CI) Testing

-If you use [GitHub](https://github.com/) for your project's source code hosting, it's preconfigured for running tests on [Travis CI](https://travis-ci.org/) and posting code coverage results to [coveralls](https://coveralls.io/) and [codecov.io](https://codecov.io/) after successful test runs.
+If you use [GitHub](https://github.com/) for your project's source code hosting, it's pre-configured for running tests on [Travis CI](https://travis-ci.org/) and posting code coverage results to [coveralls](https://coveralls.io/) and [codecov.io](https://codecov.io/) after successful test runs.

 If you log in to Travis CI and enable it for your GitHub project, your tests will be run on every subsequent commit and automatically run against Pull Requests.

 ## Building and Publishing

-nwb provides a default setup which keeps your source code repository free from distracting built resources (which can also be confusing for potential contributors) and makes your code useable as part of a standard Node.js development setup, by module bundlers and directly in the browser via `<script>` tag.
+nwb provides a default setup which keeps your source code repository free from distracting built resources (which can also be confusing for potential contributors) and makes your code usable as part of a standard Node.js development setup, by module bundlers and directly in the browser via `<script>` tag.

 ### Preparing for Publishing